Rethinking Patient Compensation

 There is evidence that Tort Reform works to lower healthcare premiums.
 The American Action Forum found a statistically significant negative relationship with states that adopted Tort Reform, on insurance premiums, with some states seeing total premium declines of 2.7%.

-We believe that Tort Reform doesn’t go far enough because many doctors will still practice defensive medicine.
-To fully address this problem, we need to rethink and re-imagine the system along the lines of the existing Workers Compensation System.
+I believe that Tort Reform doesn’t go far enough because many doctors will still practice defensive medicine.
+To fully address this problem, we need to rethink and re-imagine patient compensation along the lines of the existing Workers’ Compensation System.

-Called the Patient Compensation System, it would transfer the processing of claims from a judicial to an administrative one.
+One idea is the aptly named Patient Compensation System, which would transfer the processing of claims from a judicial to an administrative one.
 As a condition of care, patients would waive their right to sue their doctors.
 Instead of juries and judges adjudicating claims, an independent board of specialists would determine if a claim has merit, while a separate compensation committee would determine the compensation due.
-Our proposed local Medical Administration Boards, would be ideally suited to investigate and adjudicate these claims.
+My proposed local Medical Administration Boards, would be ideally suited to adjudicate these claims.

 The intent is to reduce the time required to conclude claims from years to months, make compensation more predictable/fair, and eliminate the litigation expenses that greatly inflate costs, thereby discouraging defensive medicine and ultimately reducing healthcare premiums across the board.